-To evaluate the possible amount of volatiles delivered to the asteroids from the planetesimals, we recorded the initial positions of the massless particles in our simulations.
-We assumed that the initial positions of the particles coincided with their formation regions.
-We considered two compositional classes: \begin{itemize} \item particles formed inside the Snow Line ({\bf ISL} in the following) were considered rocky bodies \item particles formed beyond the Snow Line ({\bf BSL} in the following) were considered icy bodies \end{itemize} ISL and BSL particles were characterised by mean density values respectively $\rho_{ISL}=3.0\,g/cm^{3}$ and $\rho_{BSL}=1.0\,g/cm^{3}$.
-The location of the Snow Line in our simulations has been fixed at $r_{SL}=4.0\,AU$ (see \cite{en08} and references therein).
+where $f_{ts}=100$ in our simulations.\\ Finally, to estimate the amount of volatiles delivered to the two asteroids Vesta and Ceres by the planetesimals, we assumed that planetesimals formed at their initial positions and considered two compositional classes: \begin{itemize} \item planetesimals formed inside the Snow Line ({\bf ISL} in the following) were considered rocky bodies; \item planetesimals formed beyond the Snow Line ({\bf BSL} in the following) were considered volatile-rich bodies. \end{itemize} ISL and BSL planetesimals were characterised by mean density values respectively of $\rho_{ISL}=3.0\,g/cm^{3}$ and $\rho_{BSL}=1.0\,g/cm^{3}$.
+The location of the Snow Line in our simulations was placed at $r_{SL}=4.0\,AU$ (see \cite{en08} and references therein).